-Ulysses S. Grant: 18th President
+Ulysses S. Grant: 18th President: Celebrated General

 General-in-Chief of the Union Army, Ulysses S. Grant in 1865

 Ulysses Simpson Grant was born on April 27, 1822 in Point Pleasant, Ohio as Hiram Ulysses Grant.
-Although at the beginning of the Civil War, he worked as a store clerk, by the end of the war, he became one of the most celebrated generals of American history.
+At the beginning of the Civil War, he worked as a store clerk, but by the end of the war, he became one of the most celebrated generals of American history.
 It was this noteworthy accomplishment that earned him his position as the 18th President of the United States, where he served two terms from 1869-1877.

 Although he grew up in a family of farmers and tanners, he disliked both careers and knew he did not want the same for himself.
 His only true joy was riding horses.
 He did not have consistent schooling, although his parents did send him to West Point, the United States Military Academy.
 He graduated in the middle of his class, possibly because he did not desire to be there.

 During the Mexican War, Grant fought under General Zachary Taylor.
 Because of his bravery during battle, he was promoted to captain.
 Unfortunately, he did not make enough money to support his wife and family; therefore, he resigned from the Army.